FlexiMetaDoc-pty-LTD/angularjs-todo-test-main/README.md

 Push your work to a **GitHub repository** and share the link.
 Ensure all commits are meaningful and your code is clean and commented.

 ---
+If your Project meets all requirments you can send a invoice of R500 for your time and effort to Sonika.vandyk@fleximetadoc.com

 Good luck, and have fun building!